stuart-marks/LambdaHOLv2/README.md

-# JavaOne 2017 Lambda/Streams Programming Laboratory [HOL5959]
+# Jfokus 2018 Lambda Programming Laboratory

 ## Introduction

-Welcome to the Lambda/Streams Programming Laboratory!
+Welcome to the Lambda Programming Laboratory!
 The goal of this lab is for you to learn about the lambda expressions, default methods, and APIs (particularly the Streams library) introduced in Java 8, plus a few API additions in Java 9.